Image Credit: Davide Guglielmo

 So how can you make sure that you don't waste any paper?

-- Use Both Sides of Every Piece of Paper.
 Does your printer do double sided printing?
-Even some of the most affordable home printers can now print on both sides of the pape, so investigate out how to do that for your printers at home and work, as well as photocopiers.
+Even some of the most affordable home printers can now print on both sides of the paper, so investigate how to do that for your printers at home and work, as well as for your photocopier.

-If you have a piece of paper that is printed on one side only, you can use the back as rough paper - I keep mine for shopping lists and for scribbling to-do lists - before you finally put it in the recycling box.
+If you have a piece of paper that is printed on one side only, you can use the back as rough paper - I keep mine for making shopping lists and for scribbling to-do lists - before you finally put it in the recycling box.

-- Tame The Memo Monster.
-Schools and offices are some of the worst offenders for sending out sheaves of A4 sized single sided letters, handouts and memos with only a couple of lines of text.
+Schools and offices used to be some of the worst offenders for sending out sheaves of A4 sized single sided letters, handouts and memos with only a couple of lines of text.

 Could you send out email and text notifications where possible?
 Could that document be sent out as a PDF?
 If you must send a hard copy, could you send out that memo on a smaller piece of paper such as A5?
 Could you include several topics in one letter?

-- Stop Junk Mail by contacting the Mailing Preference Service and asking to have your name removed from mailing lists.
+Did you realise that you can contact the Mailing Preference Service and ask to have your name removed from mailing lists.
 This will reduce it a bit.
 Also try sending junk mail such as unwanted catalogues back marked 'Moved Away Please Return To Sender’ - most places will get the message eventually!

 You can also try and stop that annoying junk mail that the postman often puts through your door.
 Visit the Royal Mail website for details on how to do this.

-Or how about using the paper that is now often used to fill space in parcels?
-You could decorated it yourself, or keep the kids busy in the run up to Christmas adding festive decor with fibre tip pens or rubber stamps!
+Or how about using the plain paper that is now often used to fill space in parcels?
+You could decorate it yourself, or keep the kids busy in the run up to Christmas adding festive decor with fibre tip pens or rubber stamps!